|Contents of this page

 Note: a few weeks later (when we had finished our reverse engineering and started to assemble the kit) we kindly received from a forum member the missing layout schematic with component values indicated.
 It gave us a hint how to choose the values for the components but nothing more than that because all values are given in more or less wide ranges.

-Almost immediately we noticed that the open air wire coil as supplied with the kit is not the correct one.
+Almost immediately we noticed that the open air wire coil as supplied with the kit is not the one as shown in images.
 According to the component layout the coil should be 0.6*4*10T, or 0.6 diameter wire (23 gauge SWG), 4 mm coil diameter and 10 turns of wire with a calculated inductance of 200 nH, whereas we received a coil with 3 turns of wire and a larger diameter of 10 mm with a calculated inductance of about 96 nH, as mentioned before.
+However, we expect that the wire coils as supplied probably will do the job as required and therefore can be used in the power amp.

-(Including component values from the supplier's layout schematic added later)
+(Including component values from the supplier's layout schematic added after finishing the project)

 The attenuator formed by resistors R1, R2 and R3 is a so-called Pi-pad attenuator, which can be used as a fixed attenuator between equal impedances or for impedance matching between unequal impedances.
 In our case, where we will apply an input at 50Ω with an input power less or equal to 1 W no impedance matching or attenuation will be required and therefore we will enter the input signal through a wire jumper for R2 (leave out R1 and R3) and the coupling capacitor C1 and C3, leaving out C2.
 With values of 100 nF for each ceramic capacitor the input line will be suitable for VHF/UHF frequencies.
 The function of the capacitors is to reduce noise (ripple) from the previous section or picked up by the transmission line connecting to the previous section.